Mathos42/FastVideoDSPlayer-2/readme.md

 - Loads data from the SD card and decodes audio on the ARM7 processor, whilst the ARM9 processor is fully available for video decoding
 - Support for Argv (for use with TWiLight Menu++, for example)
 - Video controls: play/pause, next video, previous video, auto-play next video in the folder and keyframe search
 - Disables the lower screen’s backlight during playback to save power

+> **Additions to my version :**
-- Handling accented letters in directory and file names
+- Support for accented letters in folder and file names
+- Video loop function
-- Loop function for a video and random playback of the folder
+- Shuffle playback within the current folder
+- Global shuffle playback across all folders on the SD card
 - FatFS library updated to R0.16
-- The NDS file has been made standalone, but it still works with TWiLight Menu++ as well.
+- The nds file is now standalone, but continues to work with TWiLight Menu++ as well.
-- Displays folders and allows you to select which video to watch (in standalone mode).
+- Folder display and selection of the video to watch (in standalone mode).
 - Y, X, L, R, SELECT and START also work in standalone mode.
-- The bottom screen remains black between videos and when Y, X, L and R are pressed.
-Tapping the screen, pausing the video or exiting the video restores the bottom screen (in both modes: TWiLight Menu++ and standalone).
+- The bottom screen remains black between videos and when Y, X, L or R are pressed.
+Tapping the screen, pausing or exiting the video restores the bottom screen.
-- Global shuffle mode across all folders on the SD card in TWiLight Menu++ and standalone mode

 PLEASE NOTE !
 That in TWiLight Menu++ mode, the number of files in a directory is limited to the maximum supported by the DS (39 files in a single directory).
 In standalone mode, my code limits the number of files in a single directory to 512.